s-ghol/Linear-Algebra-python/README.md

 <img src="https://latex.codecogs.com/svg.image?|A|=\sum_{j=1}^{n}(-1)^{1&plus;j}&space;a_{1&space;j}\left|A_{1&space;j}\right|" title="|A|=\sum_{j=1}^{n}(-1)^{1+j} a_{1 j}\left|A_{1 j}\right|" />

-In general the determinat is a function which takes and input (square matrix) and produces an output (scalar value).
+In general, the determinant is a function that takes an input (square matrix) and produces an output (scalar value).

-* If A is a nonhomogeneous matrix with a non-zero determinant, then A has unique solution
+* If A is a non-homogeneous matrix with a non-zero determinant, then A has a unique solution
-* If A has a non-zero determinant then A has an inverse; with linear independent columns
+* If A has a non-zero determinant then A has an inverse; with linearly independent columns

 ##### 2D Determinant